reyesr/javascript-unicode/README.md

 ## <tt>net.kornr.unicode.uppercase_nomark(some_string)</tt>

 Returns an upper-cased and decomposed form, with all the diacritical marks removed.
+This operation is performed as follows:
+- The characters are converted into upper case if needed
+- The characters are converted into their decomposed canonical form.
+That is, for instance the char é is decomposed into chars 65 + 301.
+- All characters identified as diacritical marks by the unicode database are removed from the string

 ### Requirement
     * <script type="text/javascript" src="normalizer_uppercase_nomark.js"></script>